German zoo draws up coronavirus slaughter list | DW | 15.04.2020

 No Easter income

 Zoos are a favorite pastime of people in Germany.
 A total of 75% of Germans enjoy visiting the zoo, according to a study conducted by research institute Forsa.
-Berlin Zoo, with 20,000 animals, reports around 5 million visitors.
+Berlin Zoo, with 20,000 animals, reports around 5 million visitors per year.

 "We have zero income and the same costs," said Kaspari.